RausellLab/CNVxplorer/README.md

-# cnvxplore
-CNVxplore: A webtool for the interpretation of CNVs
+# CNVxplore: A webtool for the interpretation of CNVs